codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 There are two parts to installing a hybrid runtime:

 1. Installing the Codefresh CLI
-2. Installing the hybrid runtime from the CLI, either through the CLI wizard or via silent installation.
+2. Installing the hybrid runtime from the CLI, either through the CLI wizard or via silent installation through the installation flags.
   The hybrid runtime is installed in a specific namespace on your cluster.
 You can install more runtimes on different clusters in your deployment.
   Every hybrid runtime installation makes commits to two Git repos: